Operation CHASE: CHASE 8

 The first chemical weapons disposal via the program was in 1967 and designated CHASE 8.
 CHASE 8 disposed of mustard gas and GB-filled M-55 rockets.
 All of the cargo was placed aboard a merchant hulk (the S.S.
 Corporal Eric G. Gibson) and was then sunk in deep water off the continental shelf.

 CHASE 9

 Eric G. Gibson was sunk on 15 June 1967.

 CHASE 10

-CHASE 10 dumped 3000 tons of United States Army nerve agent filled rockets encased in concrete vaults.
+CHASE 10 dumped 3,000 tons of United States Army nerve agent filled rockets encased in concrete vaults.
+The ship used was the LeBaron Russell Briggs.

 Public controversy delayed CHASE 10 disposal until August 1970.
 Public awareness of operation CHASE 10 was increased by mass media reporting following delivery of information from the Pentagon to the office of U.S. Representative Richard McCarthy in 1969.
 Both American television and print media followed the story with heavy coverage.
 In 1970, 58 separate reports were aired on the three major network news programs on NBC, ABC and CBS concerning Operation CHASE.
 Similarly, The New York Times included Operation CHASE coverage in 42 separate issues during 1970, 21 of those in the month of August.
+The publicity played a role in ending the practice of dumping chemical weapons at sea.